dsanson/termpdf/README.md

 On OSX, install these via homebrew with

     brew install gs imagemagick poppler pdfgrep djvulibre selecta

+`termpdf` requires at least Bash 4.0 to run, so you may need to upgrade it with

+	brew install bash

 On Ubuntu, you will need to download selecta and put it in your path.
 Everything else can be installed via apt-get with